Information for Graduate Students

 Do you need more in-depth help finding information for your papers, projects, thesis, or other research?
 Would you like to meet one-on-one with a librarian to learn how to better use the library?
 If so, please fill out this form or contact the librarian in your subject area.
 If you fill out the form below, a librarian will contact you to schedule an appointment.

 We will help you to use the research databases, library catalog, and other resources to find articles and books for your papers, and show you how to obtain resources that we don't have in our library.
 This service is provided for students, faculty, and staff at UNCW.

 Graduate Study and Computer Lab

-Graduate students have 2 library spaces on the second floor designed specifically for their use: a quiet study space and a computer lab.
-Both are accessible via OneCard swipe.
-View this map for room locations.
+Graduate students have a study lounge area with networked computers located on the second floor designed specifically for their use.
+This space is accessible via OneCard swipe.

 Need a book or journal article that we don't have in Randall Library?
 Request it through Interlibrary Loan.
 Just provide the citation and we'll find it for you.